Terms of Reference

 6. Minutes of Meetings

 6.2.
-Draft minutes of Committee meetings shall be circulated promptly to all members of the Committee.
+Draft minutes of Committee meetings shall be circulated to all members of the Committee.
 Once approved, minutes should be circulated to all other members of the Board unless, exceptionally, it would be inappropriate to do so.

-7. Engagement with shareholders
+7. Engagement with Shareholders

 7.1.
 The Committee Chair shall attend the Annual General Meeting to answer any shareholder questions on the Committee’s activities.
 In addition, the Committee Chair should seek engagement with shareholders on significant matters related to the Committee’s area of responsibility.

-The Committee should carry out the duties detailed below for the parent company, major subsidiary undertakings and the Group as a whole, as appropriate.
+The Committee should carry out the duties below for the parent company, major subsidiary undertakings and the Group as a whole, as appropriate.